by Always A Sweep Team | Apr 20, 2026 | Always Home Repair Services, Gas leakage, inspections & sweeping

 Most Ocala residents use either municipal natural gas or onsite propane.
 Each requires specific orifice sizes on your range.
 A professional technician ensures that your gas range line connection in Ocala is calibrated for the specific fuel type entering your home.

 If you are located in a rural part of Marion County, you likely use a propane tank.
-Propane burns hotter than natural gas, meaning the “conversion kit” included with your stove must be installed correctly by alicensed gas professional.
+Propane burns hotter than natural gas, meaning the “conversion kit” included with your stove must be installed correctly by a licensed gas professional.

 The Dangers of DIY: Why “Handyman” Hacks Are a Risk